 And again, we benefit a lot from Slack integration with Pics.io.
 We configured it so that all-important messages about our own digital library arrive at the relevant channel in Slack.
 So do all alarm messages about the current state of the Pics.io app.
 So, if something urgent happens in the service, we discover that in a matter of seconds and rush to fix it.

-In the times of coronavirus threat, team cohesion in your workplace is of the outmost importance.
+In the times of coronavirus threat, team cohesion in your workplace is of the utmost importance.
 Chanty is a one-size-fits-all collaboration app, which will grant you unlimited message history, text and voice messaging, audio and video calls and easy-to-use task manager, and regular notifications.
-The tool is a collaboration tool and business messenger rolled into one, which will definitely improve your productivity.
+The tool is collaboration software and business messenger rolled into one, which will definitely improve your productivity.

 That’s the video-conferencing tool of our choice.
 It’s probably one of the most cost-effective & reliable instruments of this kind available on the market.